 You'll be in public hospitals instead of private hospitals (which generally have better conditions and service staff).

-If you earn over $88k in 2013-14 (double that for couples and family), you'll contribute more than two percent of your salary to Medicare, in the form of the Medicare Levy Surcharge.
+If you earn over $90k a year (double that for couples and family), you'll contribute more than two percent of your salary to Medicare, in the form of the Medicare Levy Surcharge.

 If you're over 31, and you do eventually decide to get private hospital insurance, then you'll pay more for it in the form of the Lifetime Health Cover loading.